-A few of the world-building components listed above are essential to address, and if you have played story games story games Powered by the Apocalypse before, you may be familiar with them;
+A few of the world-building components listed above are essential to address, and if you have played story games Powered by the Apocalypse before, you may be familiar with them;

 - BIG ISSUES

-The big issues are troubles everyone in the world has to deal with, like war, famine, natural disasters, world-changing catastrophes everyone have been affected by.
+The big issues are troubles everyone in the world has to deal with, like war, famine, natural disasters, world-changing catastrophes everyone has been affected by.

 - LOOMING THREATS